Alwyn Davey: 2007

 Davey made his AFL debut in the opening round of the 2007 season, making an immediate impression and played in every game until Round 14.

 He has featured several times amongst the Bombers' best including an outstanding ANZAC Day match.
 In his first 5 AFL matches he got an incredible 5 goal of the year nominations including 2 on ANZAC Day.

 Davey became known for his explosive speed.
 He has been known to take 2.75 secs to run from 0–20 metres.
 This is thought to be the fastest in the league, even more than speedster Chris Judd.
 From debut, Davey became one of the shortest players in the AFL.

 He quickly earned a cult following at Essendon, gaining the nickname is "Froggy", due to his appearance.

 During the round 14 game against Geelong, he suffered a broken arm when crashed into while on the ground by Kane Tenace.
 The injury forced Davey to miss the rest of the season, and Essendon's form slumped during the period that he was on the sidelines, eventually missing the finals.

 At the end of the 2007 AFL season, Alwyn won the AFL Army Award, recognising players who produce act(s) of bravery or selflessness to promote the cause of his team, during a game for his smother and 2nd and 3rd efforts against Hawthorn in round 6.
 He had 3 of the final 6 nominations in the award.

 2008

 While running at training after round Four in 2008, Davey twisted and injured his right knee when changing direction, requiring immediate surgery and making him unavailable for the rest of the season because this would require him to miss between 6 and 12 months.
 Despite the injury, Davey continued to train but coach Matthew Knights did not risk him.

 2009

 In 2009, his defensive pressure in the forward line has been a welcome return to the Essendon squad, currently leading the tackle count.

 2013

 In 2013, Essendon Football Club announced that Alwyn Davey would not be offered a contract for the 2014 AFL season.

 Personal life

 Alwyn and Aaron Davey are cousins of Brownlow medallist Gavin Wanganeen.
 Alwyn was named after his father.

+Davey's twin sons, Alwyn Jr and Jayden were drafted to Essendon in the 2022 AFL draft, under the father–son rule.